strimzi/strimzi.github.io/_posts/2023-08-23-kafka-node-pools-storage-and-scheduling.md

 volumeBindingMode: WaitForFirstConsumer
 ```

-And we can configure the affinity in the node pools, in the `.spec.template.pod` section:
+And you can use `.spec.template.pod` to configure the affinity in the node pools:

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2